missthesky/redis_exporter/README.md

 Grafana dashboard is available on [grafana.net](https://grafana.net/dashboards/763) and/or [github.com](contrib/grafana_prometheus_redis_dashboard.json).

 ### What else?

-Open an issue or PR if you have more suggestions or ideas about what to add.
+Open an issue or PR if you have more suggestions, questions or ideas about what to add.